-\paragraph{Setting} To make a fair comparison, we conduct all experiments in Sec.~\ref{sec:experiment} on a single 1080 GPU.
-Also, we adopt the same network architecture for all models, i.e., ResNet-18~\citep{He2016DeepRL} as the encoder, a three-layer MLP as the projector, and a three-layer MLP as the projector, respectively.
-Besides, We use LARS optimizer~\citep{You2017ScalingSB} with a base learning rate $0.2$, along with a cosine decay learning rate schedule~\citep{Loshchilov2017SGDRSG} for all models.
-We evaluate all models under a linear evaluation protocol.
-Specifically, models are pre-trained for 500 epochs and evaluated by adding a linear classifier and training the classifier for 100 epochs while keeping the learned representations unchanged.
-We also deploy the same augmentation strategy for all models, which is the composition of a series of data augmentation operations, such as color distortion, rotation, and cutout.
-Following~\citep{Costa2022SololearnAL}, we set temperature $t=0.2$ for all contrastive methods.
-As for MoCo~\citep{He2020MomentumCF} and NNCLR~\citep{Dwibedi2021WithAL} that require an extra queue to save negative samples, we set the queue size to $2^{12}$.
-For the linear decay for weighting Wasserstein distance, detailed parameter settings are shown in Table~\ref{table:parameter setting}.
+To ensure fair comparisons, all experiments in Section~\ref{sec:experiment} are conducted on a single 1080 GPU.
+Additionally, we maintain consistency in network architecture across all models, utilizing ResNet-18~\citep{He2016DeepRL} as the backbone and a three-layer MLP as the projector.
+The LARS optimizer~\citep{You2017ScalingSB} is employed with a base learning rate of $0.2$, accompanied by a cosine decay learning rate schedule~\citep{Loshchilov2017SGDRSG} for all models.
+Evaluation follows a linear evaluation protocol, where models are pre-trained for 500 epochs.
+Evaluation involves adding a linear classifier and training the classifier for 100 epochs while preserving the learned representations.
+The same augmentation strategy is deployed across all models, encompassing various operations such as color distortion, rotation, and cutout.
+Following~\cite{Costa2022SololearnAL}, we set the temperature $t=0.2$ for all contrastive learning methods.
+For MoCo~\citep{He2020MomentumCF} and NNCLR~\citep{Dwibedi2021WithAL}, which require an additional queue to store negative samples, we set the queue size to $2^{12}$.
+Regarding the linear decay for weighting the quadratic Wasserstein distance, refer to Table~\ref{table:parameter setting} for the parameter settings.